jjmontesl/cubesviewer/doc/guide/cubesviewer-model.md

 Range Filtering
 ---------------

-CubesViewer has a "Date Filter" option that shows a special cut filter for ranges.
+CubesViewer has a "Range Filter" option that shows a special cut filter for ranges.
 This can be applied to simple dimensions which *keys* are sortable.

 In order for this to work, you need to add information to your model.

 1. For each range dimension, add an "info" attribute called "cv-rangefilter" with "true" value.
 2. Optionally, also add an "info" attribute "cv-rangefilter-slider" if you wish the filter to include a slider.
-This attribute is a map with "min", "max" and "step" keys, as shown in the example below:
+This attribute must be a dictionary with "min", "max" and "step" keys, as shown in the example below:

 This is an example dimension "year" showing this configuration: